drmvc/framework/README.md

 * [Kohana](https://github.com/kohana/kohana) - Routing it is a very interesting part of this project
 * [SimpleMVC](https://github.com/simple-mvc-framework/framework) - it was a very exciting project, before the author renamed this to Nova
+* [Slim](https://github.com/slimphp/Slim) - Is a PHP micro framework, I really like how there are implemented the PSR-4 conception.